nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `undo`

 * There must be a previous state to restore to.
-* Commands that do not change the state, e.g. list, find, etc., will not be undone.
+* Commands that do not change the state, e.g. list, find, sort, etc., will not be undone.

 Example:
 * `delete 1` followed by `undo` makes no change to the application list or the interview list.